The Benefit of Ignorance

 Making of a ‘Home’

 Lesson 5 – Be patient.
 It’s the people, not the things inside a house that makes it a home.

 The lesson here is not about trying to time the market.
 The house I bought has more than recovered since then.
 The lesson is in what I did after I bought the house.

 Despite these mistakes, I am very grateful to be in the position I’m in and the family I have.
 I hope it demonstrates that it really is never too late to change your relationship with money.
 More than this, these financial lessons have had a positive impact on who I am today and my ability to provide a solid foundation for my family’s future.
 I have no doubt that there will be other financial slip-ups for me in the future.
-At least this time I might be more prepared for them and I have Mrs. CC and my children to pick me back up.
+At least this time I might be more prepared for them and I have Mrs. CfC and my children to pick me back up.

 Humans of FI